Best Online Master’s in Legal Studies

 Many law schools offer master's programs in legal studies designed for nonlawyers seeking an advanced understanding of the laws, regulations, and legal procedures that impact businesses and organizations.

 It's important to note that a legal studies degree does not qualify graduates to represent clients or practice as attorneys.
-Instead, graduates can apply their legal expertise to roles like realtor, human resources specialist, court employee, or small business owner.
+Instead, graduates can apply their legal expertise to roles like a realtor, human resources specialist, court employee, or small business owner.

 The Bureau of Labor Statistics (BLS) projects that several careers suited for legal studies graduates will experience significant growth between 2019-2029.
 For instance, jobs for real estate brokers are projected to grow 2% and jobs for mediators are projected to grow 8%.